GemmaButcher-dev/freestyle_dance/README.md

   * Navigate way around site easily.
   * Easily follow links to signposted pages.
   * Find the site informative, fun and engaging.
-  * Know what the next steps to take are.
+  * Know what the next steps to take are to learn to dance or compete and who is qualified to teach me.
   * Easily navigate to the facebook page to follow and interact.
+  * Be able to contact the site owner.
+  * To be informed of and able to locate regulatory associations.
+  * Be able to see a video example of freestyle dancing.

 Freestyle Fanatics can help dancers meet these goals by: